Fees and funding for undergraduate students who already hold a HE qualification

 Courses exempt from ELQ funding regulations

 Students taking courses in architecture, social work and undergraduate Initial Teacher Training (ITT) may be eligible for partial funding, even if they already hold an equivalent or higher level qualification.
+However, students will not be entitled to a fee loan.
 Students taking a NHS funded healthcare course are eligible for full funding.